Modern businesses have access to so many metrics. This is especially true with SaaS, where the entire customer experience happens online.

 SaaS companies focusing on B2B will have higher annual contract values than businesses focused on B2C, as ordinary consumers won’t pay thousands per month for services.
 But because of the value they can generate with those tools, companies have little issue paying thousands per year to companies like Salesforce or Microsoft.

-There are a few ways to calculate Annual Contract Value and determine the average contract’s annual value.
-For example, by market or customer segments when your analytics tools allow it.
+There are a few ways to calculate Annual Contract Value and determine the average contract’s annual value, such as by market or customer segments when your analytics tools allow it.

-You can also use ACV for benchmarking against other similar companies.
-However, make sure you’re using the same calculation method to compare apples to apples.
+You can also use ACV to benchmark against other similar companies.
+However, make sure you use the same calculation method to compare apples to apples.

 Most SaaS businesses only use contract revenue in their ACV calculation, although it’s not a standard metric like annual recurring revenue (ARR) or monthly recurring revenue (MRR).
 For comparable information, be sure to exclude:

-Method #1 for long-term contracts: divide total contract value (TCV) by the number of years in the contract.
-A three-year contract with $9,000 TCV plus a $250 setup fee is $3,000 per year.
+Method #1 for long-term contracts: Divide total contract value (TCV) by the number of years in the contract.
+A three-year contract with $9,000 TCV plus a $250 setup fee is $3,000 annually.

 By dividing the total segment TCV by the total contract periods, you can calculate the average for an entire segment or larger group of customers.